USS Triton (SSRN-586): Keel-layingTritons keel was laid down on 29 May 1956 in Groton, Connecticut, by the Electric Boat Division of the General Dynamics Corporation. Her length presented Electric Boat with many problems during her construction. She was so long her bow obstructed the slipway's railway facility, used for transporting material around the yard. Consequently, the lower half of her bow was cut away to facilitate yard operations and was re-attached just days prior to her launch. Similarly, the last of her stern was built on an adjoining slip and attached to the rest of the hull before Tritons launch. Her sail was found to be too high to go under the scaffolding, so the top was cut away and re-attached later.

 Even before her launch, there was considerable discussion of Triton's role beyond her radar picket mission.
 An internal Navy memorandum set forth four options for the submarine's extended use.
 These included configuration to serve as a command ship (SSCN) for a fleet or force commander, an advanced sonar scout for the fleet, a Regulus missile submarine (SSGN), or a minelaying submarine.
-However, with the exception of the command ship option, all of these proposed configurations required extensive modification of her original design.
+However, with the exception of the command ship option, all of these proposed configurations required extensive modification of her original design.Friedman, U.S. Submarines Since 1945, pp. 96–98.

 Another potential mission was as an underwater tug, able to rescue disabled submarines under the Arctic ice pack.
 Triton's first commanding officer, Captain Edward L. Beach Jr., requested plans be drawn up for this modification, which he characterized as "easy and inexpensive".
-Although there was consideration for a deployment to Arctic waters, there is no evidence that Triton was ever employed as an underwater tug.
+Although there was consideration for a deployment to Arctic waters, there is no evidence that Triton was ever employed as an underwater tug.Polmar and Moore.
+Cold War Submarines, pp. 68, 354n56.